unital/tempe/docs/source/user_guide/tutorial.rst

 write this code, but there are examples of how to do this for common displays.

-You also need to provide a writable array of unsigned 16-bit integers that Tempe can use to render raster images into before copying them to the display.
-The larger this chunk of memory is the better, but it can be allocated once and re-used repeatedly for drawing operations.
+You also need to provide a writable chunk of memory (such as a :py:class:`bytearray`) that Tempe can use to render raster images into before copying them to the display.
+The larger this chunk of memory is the better, but it can (and probably *should*) be allocated once at the start of the application and re-used repeatedly for drawing operations.

 Actual drawing is performed by calling |refresh| with the display and the buffer::

     # a buffer one quarter the size of the screen
-    working_buffer = array('H', bytearray(2*320*61))
+    working_buffer = bytearray(2*320*61)

     # set up the display object
     display = ST7789()